 2012 London Olympics

 At the 2012 London Olympics, Kromowidjojo had a phenomenal meet, winning both the 50m Freestyle and the 100m Freestyle.
-She set an Olympic Record in the both 50m Freestyle finals.
-She also set an Olympic Record in the semifinals of the 100m and then lowered it in the finals.
-She was the first Dutchwoman since 2000 to win an Olympic 50m freestyle event.
+She set Olympic Records in the 50m Freestyle final, the 100m semifinals, and the 100m final.
+She was the first Dutchwoman since 2000 to win an Olympic Gold in the 50m freestyle.

-Because Kromowidjojo was first Dutch Woman to win an Olympic 50m Freestyle in 12 years and her record-setting performances, , The European Swimming Federation named her the 2012 Female European Swimmer of the Year.
+In light of her record setting performances, The European Swimming Federation named her the 2012 Female European Swimmer of the Year.

-Leading up to the 2016 Rio Olympics, Kromowidjojo consistently sprinted to top 10 times in the 50m Freestyle.
+Leading up to the 2016 Rio Olympics, Kromowidjojo consistently sprinted to top 10 times in the 50m Freestyle globally.

 2016 Rio Olympics

-Kromowidjojo finished sixth in the finals of the 50M Free just .35 seconds off of First Place.
-In the 100M Free, fifth place finisher Kromowidjojo tallied just .09 seconds behind Bronze Medal Winner, Sarah Sjostrom of Sweden, and .04 seconds behind fourth place finisher, Bronte Campbell.
+Kromowidjojo finished sixth in the finals of the 50m Free just .08 out of medaling.
+In the 100m Free, Kromowidjojo touched 5th, this time .09 seconds behind bronze medalist, Sarah Sjostrom of Sweden.

 2016 FINA World SCM Championships

-Kromowidjojo outsprinted the field in the 50M free with a time of 23.60, beating Silvia Di Pietro (Italy) by .30 and Madison Kennedy (USA) by .33.
-In the 100M Free, Kromowidjojo finished .11 seconds behind Gold Medalist, Brittany Elmslie of Australia.
-She also picked up another silver medal in the Women’s 4x50M Free Relay, bronze in the Women’s 4X100M Free Relay, and silver in the Mixed (2 men, 2 women) 4X50M Free Relay.
+Kromowidjojo outsprinted the field in the 50m free with a time of 23.60, beating Silvia Di Pietro (Italy) by .30 and Madison Kennedy (USA) by .33.
+In the 100m Free, Kromowidjojo finished .11 seconds behind Gold Medalist, Brittany Elmslie of Australia.
+She also picked up another silver medal in the Women’s 4x50m Free Relay, bronze in the Women’s 4x100m Free Relay, and silver in the Mixed 4x50m Free Relay.

-50m Butterfly Final – Day Seven: Kromowidjojo pulled up for silver in 25.38 behind Sarah Sjostrom who accelerated to gold by nearly eight tenths of a second in 24.60, breaking her championship record of 24.96 set in 2015.
+On day 7, Kromowidjojo pulled up for silver in 25.38 in the women’s 50 fly behind Sarah Sjostrom,who accelerated to gold by nearly eight tenths of a second in 24.60.

-Day eight in the final of the 50m freestyle, Kromowidjojo broke through 24.0 for the first time, going 23.85 to take the silver.
-That’s a huge swim for the Dutchwoman, setting a new Dutch record.
+On day 8, in the final of the 50m freestyle, Kromowidjojo broke through 24.0 for the first time, going 23.85 to take the silver, again behind Sjostrom.
+With that best time, it was also a new Dutch record.

 Also swimming the anchor on the 4×100 Mixed freestyle relay, Kromowidjojo teamed with Ben Schwietert, Kyle Stolk and Femke Heemskerk to win the Silver Medal behind the US.